Hrishikesh007788/stroke_prediction/README.md

 Web App Link: https://stroke-predict-app.herokuapp.com

-In this web app, we just need to enter the amount of ingredients and the model will give a prediction on the compressive strength of the concrete if made with those amount of ingredients.
+In this web app, we just need to enter 10 clinical features about the person and the algorithm will predict if the person is at a risk of stroke.

 ## Creator: